 - Such an openness for free learning should be encouraged in the team - it guarantees the creative creativity potential of the employees and increases the satisfaction at the workplace.

-- Also, the conditions should be made as simple as possible and make it easier for programmers to do their work - that alone saves time and nerves.
-Here better ways can be found to write down the coding sections and preserve them, for example.
-For example, on Stack Overflow we've come up with a solution: Stack Overflow Documentation is the world's largest code library, helping developers write, store, and use better-performing code.
-As a result, developers are always learning new things.
+- The conditions should also be made as simple as possible and make the programmer's work easier - that alone saves time and nerves.
+Better ways can be found here, for example to write down the coding sections and to keep them.
+For example, we have developed a solution on Stack Overflow: With Stack Overflow Documentation, we are working on the largest code library in the world and thus helping developers to write, save and use better, functioning code.
+This means that the developers are always learning new things.